David Walentas: Career

 With his Two Trees Management company, Walentas has transformed the DUMBO area of Brooklyn.
 In August 2020, he had a net worth of US$2.2 billion, ranking him No. 378 on the Forbes 400 list of America's richest people.

 Personal life

 Walentas was married with two children and lives in New York City.
 He is "a passionate polo player".
-His wife Jane (née Zimmerman) is an artist.
+His wife Jane (née Zimmerman) was an artist.
+Jane died in 2021.
+Reflecting on his marriage, Walentas stated that it was the "best deal I ever made".

 His son Jed Walentas is CEO of Two Trees.
-His wife died in 2021.
-Reflecting on his marriage, Walentas stated that it was the "best deal I ever made".